MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 1. Registers an Azure Active Directory application, an Identity Provider, with the Bot Framework Token Service, via the Azure Portal.
 1. Configures an OAuth connection (named for example `GraphConnection`) for the bot.

-The following picture shows the sequence of the user's interaction with a bot when an email request is made using the Microsoft Graph service.
+The following picture shows the time sequence of the user's interaction with a bot when an email request is made using the Microsoft Graph service.

 ![bot authentication time sequence](media/concept-bot-authentication/bot-auth-time-sequence.PNG)